By FAVIOLA VALENCIA-ARANDA

-As cultures and associated languages spread their influence over the others, there arises the need for interpreting and translating services.
-Yet, it is quite simple to believe that interpretation is merely a case of translating a language for the other.
+As cultures and languages spread their influence over others, there arises the need for interpreting and translation services.
+Yet, it is quite simple to believe that interpretation is merely a case of translating one language to another.
 It might come as an utter surprise to many that this is a misnomer, especially where public services are concerned.
-In fact, interpreting is one of the most critical needs in the public service industry!
-Right from social services to housing, benefits and court interpreting, the entire process demands skills of translation of language.

 Court Interpreters Are Your Helping Hand.